elmoiv/MansAutoLogin/README.md

  **Now next time when you open Moodle or My U you will be logged in automatically.**

  ## Notes
- Make sure your log in data (Username and password) are auto-fill enableb in your browser
+ Make sure your log in data (Username and password) are auto-fill enabled in your browser